 If you’re a visual learner, you’ll love the graphs Splitly creates to show you how your products are performing.
 Splitly tracks your average daily sessions, average daily sales, conversion rate, and average daily profit.

-Beyond A/B testing, Splitly helps you track how you rank for keywords on Amazon.
+Beyond A/B testing, Splitly helps you track how you rank for keywords in Amazon’s product algorithm.
 On the higher plans, you can also experiment with pricing changes that react to competitor events such as going out of stock or price drops.

 Splitly starts at $47/month.
 On the Starter plan, you can run up to three concurrent tests and track up to 100 keywords.
 Plans increase in price and allowances from there, with the $497/month Enterprise Level offering the most concurrent tests and tracked keywords.